What are altcoins? Definition

 Mining based coins

 Mining-based coins circulate through a network of computers, solving complex mathematical problems that often require a lot of energy.
-The world’s largest cryptocurrency – Bitcoin – is a mining-based coin, but so are many altcoins.
+The world's largest cryptocurrency – Bitcoin – is a mining-based coin, but there are only many altcoins.

 Adverts